oracle/weblogic-kubernetes-operator/site/manually-creating-domain.md

 The `create-weblogic-domain.sh` script described in the previous section can be executed with the “-g” option, which will cause it to generate the YAML files but take no action at all against the Kubernetes environment.
 This is a useful way to create the sample YAML files needed to manually create a domain.
 Execute the script as follows:

 ```
-# Choose and create a directory that generated weblogic operator related files will be stored in, e.g. /path/to/weblogic-operator-output-directory
+# Choose and create a directory that generated weblogic operator related files will be stored in,
+# e.g. /path/to/weblogic-operator-output-directory

+./create-weblogic-domain.sh –g \
+  –i create-weblogic-domain-inputs.yaml \
-./create-weblogic-domain.sh –i create-weblogic-domain-inputs.yaml –g -o /path/to/weblogic-operator-output-directory
+  -o /path/to/weblogic-operator-output-directory
 ```

 The following YAML files will be generated in the /path/to/weblogic-operator-output-directory/weblogic-domains/<domainUID> directory: